DParay03/DylanParay.github.io/A+/Index.md

 ## Project One: Building a PC

-This project focuses on building my gaming PC, representative of many of the objectives cover in the Core 1 part of the exam.
+This project focuses on building my gaming PC, demostratring much of the knowlege gain in Core 1 (220-1101).